-The aim of this research is to investigate the effects of learning materials on performance of children in primary schools in Suneka division, Kisii South, Kenya.
-Learning materials have been largely used after government intervention in providing them to schools.
+The aim of this research is to investigate the effects of instructional materials on performance of children in primary schools in Lwengo sub-county, Lwengo district.
+Instructional materials have been largely used after government intervention in providing them to schools

-A learning material is a tool used by teachers, facilitators, or tutors to help learners improve reading and other skills, illustrate or reinforce a skill, fact, or idea, and relieve anxiety, fears, or boredom, since many teaching aids are like games.

-Examples of learning materials include:- alphabet book, alphabet chart, a calendar, flash card, word slide.
+An instructional material is a tool used by teachers, facilitators, or tutors to help learners improve reading and other skills, illustrate or reinforce a skill, fact, or idea and relieve anxiety, fears, or boredom, since many teaching aids are like games Examples of instructional materials include - alphabet book.
+Alphabet chart, 'a calendar, flash card, word slide jig-saw.